GabrielCarroll14/GabrielCarroll14.github.io/README.md

-G-Man's Portfolio Website

-Tech Stack
+My dev portfolio site!

-            This portfolio website is built using HTML, CSS, and JS.
+This is my simple developer portfolio side that I build for me to learn the basics of HTML, CSS and JS.

-Contributing:

-Reporting Issues or Bugs:

-            Head to the GitHub page of the site.
-            Leave an issue detailing the problem you've encountered.

-Alternatively, if you're feeling adventurous:

-            Fork the repository.
-            Fix the issue yourself.
-            Submit a pull request with the updated code.

-Contributing to the Site:

-            Clone the repository to your local machine.
-            Make necessary updates or improvements.
-            Submit a pull request with your changes.
+If there is anything you can find that is wrong with the site, leave a issue on GitHub.
+Or, even better, fix the issue yourself then create a pull request with the updated changes ready for me to merge.